MSR MugMate Review

 This brewer was not designed for brewing gallons of coffee at a time, but if you're sincerely interested in the MugMate, that probably isn't what you're looking for either.
 This aside, with some efficient water boiling and steeping, you could blast through several rounds of coffee with the time it takes to steep.
 Depending on the size of your mug, you could load this puppy up with enough grounds to steep a larger cup — maybe enough for two — though you may be forced to sacrifice some flavor.

 Thankfully, the MugMate is quick — taking about 4 minutes per brew, depending on your preferences — and with a little water, this buddy can be thoroughly cleaned up and ready for round two in no time.
 Alternatively, if you want to make a giant pot of cowboy coffee, you could use the MugMate to filter each individual cup to avoid having grit in your brew.

 Outside of instant coffee, the Mugmate is among the most portable options for brewing coffee that you can find.

-What is not to love about the MSR MugMate?!
-It is ultra-lightweight, wicked durable, and among the easiest brewers to use.
-You can use it to brew both coffee and loose leaf tea, but you could also use it to pre-filter large sediment and earth matter out of your water.
+What is not to love about the MSR MugMate?
+It is ultra-lightweight, durable, and among the easiest to use.
+You can use it to brew both coffee and loose leaf tea, and you could also use it to pre-filter large sediment and earth matter out of your water.
 When making coffee for your whole crew, there are better options out there.
-But, in a pinch, it is easy to clean, rinse, and refill, for each additional cup.
-While coffee professionals concur that this brewer doesn't produce the best flavor, it is completely drinkable and featherweight making it a clear choice for our Top Pick for Backpacking Award.
+But, in a pinch, it is easy to clean, rinse, and refill for each additional cup.
+While coffee professionals concur that this brewer doesn't produce the best flavor, it is completely drinkable and feather-light, making it a great choice for backpacking.

 — Mary Witlacil and Penney Garrett